TritonDataCenter/rfd/rfd/0067/README.md

 - Wildcard: how does being a UFDS master or slave affect things here?

 - Grok https://github.com/joyent/rfd/tree/master/rfd/0058 relevance, if any.

+- Need a ticket to handle the SAPI circular dep on itself because it uses config-agent.

 ## data to save